tinygo-org/tinygo-site/content/docs/reference/microcontrollers/esp32-coreboard-v2.md

 ---
-title: "ESP32 - Core board"
+title: "ESP32 Core Board V2"
 weight: 3
 ---

+The [ESP32 Core Board V2](https://docs.espressif.com/projects/esp-idf/en/release-v3.0/hw-reference/modules-and-boards.html#esp32-core-board-v2-esp32-devkitc) is a development board based on the [Espressif ESP32](https://www.espressif.com/en/products/socs/esp32).

+## Peripherals and Drivers

-The esp32-coreboard-v2 is a development board based on the [Espressif ESP32](https://www.espressif.com/en/products/socs/esp32) a powerful chip that is used on many different board mostly because of the built-in radio that can be used for WiFi or Bluetooth wireless connections.
+A powerful chip that is used on many different boards mostly because of the built-in radio that can be used for WiFi or Bluetooth wireless connections.

 ## Interfaces